 - Rougher cuts or more tear-out than usual.

-However, there are clear signs that indicate it’s time for a replacement, as cleaning won’t fix these issues:
+However, clear signs indicate it’s time for a replacement, as cleaning won’t fix these issues:

-- Missing Carbide Tips: If one or more carbide teeth are broken off, the blade is unbalanced and unsafe to use.
+- Missing Carbide Tips: If one or more carbide teeth are broken off, the blade is unbalanced and unsafe.

-- Cracks in the Blade Body: Even small cracks can lead to catastrophic blade failure during operation.
+- Cracks in the Blade Body: Even small cracks can lead to catastrophic blade failure.

 - Excessive Wobble or Runout: If the blade vibrates excessively or doesn’t spin true, it could indicate warping or damage to the arbor hole.

-- Severely Dull or Chipped Teeth: While a cleaning can reveal the true sharpness, if the carbide tips are noticeably rounded, chipped, or have lost their cutting edge, sharpening or replacement is necessary.
-For miter saw blades, sharpening can be costly and sometimes not worth it for cheaper blades, making replacement the more practical option.
+- Severely Dull or Chipped Teeth: If carbide tips are noticeably rounded, chipped, or have lost their edge, sharpening or replacement is necessary.
+For miter saw blades, sharpening can be costly, making replacement a more practical option for cheaper blades.

-Prioritizing your safety and the quality of your work means knowing the difference between a blade that needs a good clean and one that has reached the end of its useful life.
+Prioritizing safety and work quality means knowing the difference between a blade needing a good clean and one that has reached the end of its useful life.

 A worn miter saw blade with chipped carbide teeth next to a new, shiny miter saw blade, emphasizing replacement needs